Here’s a little backstory first

 I’m currently running that super-amazing format Tea with Me.
 The idea is pretty simple: You can book a 30-minute slot in my calendar to have a virtual cup of tea and a relaxed chat.
-These discussions are not solely about KPIs but also about trends, technology, or airlines in general.
+But, of course, these discussions are not solely about KPIs but also about trends, technology, or airlines in general.

 Last week I had a chat with a Vice President from Air Asia.
 I genuinely admire Air Asia.
-I think they are one of the rare airlines that deeply understood the challenges and potential the internet is holding.
+I think they are rare airlines that deeply understand the challenges and potential the internet is holding.
 On top of that, with Tony Fernandez, Air Asia has a visionary but down-to-earth leader.

 Actually, this standpoint isn’t uncommon at all.
 Nonetheless, I’m convinced that KPIs are the bedrock of a successful airline and especially operations.
 Moreover, I firmly believe that KPIs unleash their full potential when sailing through stormy seas.